 The most common mistake in financial marketing is creating content that educates but doesn't convert.

-Very large blog posts can generate traffic, but if you don't have a good funnel, they don't become a pipeline.
+Broad blog articles can generate traffic, but if you don't have a good funnel, they don't transform into pipeline.

-You still need that content, so don't dismiss it, I've seen good conversion rates from having it.
-But I recognize that you don't have a funnel and in some cases you need SOS results to prove the value of the channel.
+You still need that content, so don't dismiss it; I've seen good conversion rates from having it.
+But I recognize that if you don't have a funnel, in some cases, SOS results are needed to prove the channel's value.

-In this case, the content that generates financial leads has three characteristics:
+In that case, content that generates leads in finance has three characteristics:

-“Savings Account vs. CD: which one is better?”
-“Personal Loan vs. Credit Card: How to Pay Off Debt?”
-“Investing in ETFs vs. Mutual Funds: Key Differences”
+"Savings account vs. CD: which is better?"
+"Personal loan vs. credit card: how to pay off debt?"
+"Investing in ETFs vs. mutual funds: key differences"

 These questions are asked by people who have already decided they need the product and are evaluating options.
 They are one step away from conversion.

 Interest rates in tables with schema markup.
-Fees in a structured format.
-Clearly listed minimum requirements.
-Comparable benefits in bullets.
+Fees in structured format.
+Minimum requirements clearly listed.
+Benefits in comparable bullets.

 Humans use this data to make decisions.
 AI models use it to generate answers.

-If your content says “we offer competitive rates on savings accounts,” it doesn't work.
+If your content says "we offer competitive rates on savings accounts," it's not useful.
 If it says:

-Not all CTAs need to be “open your account now.”
-That works for high-intent searches, but it scares off prospects in the consideration stage.
+Not all CTAs should be "open your account now."
+That works for high-intent searches but scares off prospects in the consideration stage.

-For comparison content, use CTAs such as “calculate how much you would save with our rate” or “compare your current card vs. ours.”
-They are less aggressive but capture leads just the same.
+For comparison content, use CTAs like "calculate how much you would save with our rate" or "compare your current card vs. ours."
+They are less aggressive but capture leads just as well.

 Specific tactics that lower CAC in the finance industry